zhongyl0430/teach/content/Probability/2/EX 2.16 equally likely outcomes.md

 Consider
 - randomly selecting one of the six mysteries
-- then randomly selecting one of the six science fiction books to take on a post-finals vacation to Acapulco
+- then randomly selecting one of the six science fiction books
+- to take on a post-finals vacation to Acapulco
-	- (after all, you need something to read on the beach).
+	- after all, you need something to read on the beach

 - Number the mysteries $1,2,\ldots ,6$ ,
 	- do the same for the science fiction books.

 - Then each outcome is a pair of numbers
 	- such as $( 4,1 )$,